IAS 37, decommissioning, processing and storage provisions, nuclear power generation, sensitivities

 The impact of unwinding discount adjustments in respect of post-employment and other long-term benefits relates to the interest expense on the benefit obligation, net of interest income on plan assets.

-The “Other” line mainly comprises actuarial gains and losses arising on post-employment benefit obligations in 2021, which are recorded in “Other comprehensive income” as well as provisions recorded against a dismantling or site rehabilitation asset.
+The “Other” line mainly comprises actuarial gains and losses arising on post-employment benefit obligations in 2024 which are recorded in “Other comprehensive income”.

 Additions, utilizations, reversals and the impact of unwinding discount adjustments are presented as follows in the consolidated income statement: